amansahil/tensorflowjs-digitrecognizer/README.md

 # How to run

-If you are not running it on a server/loclhost open index.html in firefox.
+If you are not running it on loclhost open index.html in firefox.
 Other browsers aren't supported with the tensorflow js api because security reasons.

-If you are running it on a host go crazy and open it on any browser
+If you are running it on loclhost go crazy and open it on any browser

 # Model